ralfudx/WakanowTestAutoFramework/README.md

-# WakanowTestAutoFramework
+# node.js-testauto-framework
-This repository contains all associated files/directories for Wakanow test automation framework
+This repository contains all associated files/directories for Node.js test automation framework using Wakanow as the case study